GeorgeArgyros/GeorgeArgyros.github.io/_pages/about.md

   - /about.html
 ---

-Hello!
-My name George (In Greek: Yorgos) Argyros, and I am a recent PhD graduate from Columbia University.
+My name is George (In Greek: Yorgos) Argyros, and I am a recent PhD graduate from Columbia University.